junxit/us-congress-bills-110/metadata.md

 - 2008-05-12 — Placed on the Union Calendar, Calendar No. 391.
 - 2008-05-12 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-626.
 - 2008-05-12 — Reported (Amended) by the Committee on Foreign Affairs.
 H. Rept.
 110-626.
+- 2008-05-13 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Simpson objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-13 — Considered under suspension of the rules. (consideration: CR H3735-3747)
+- 2008-05-13 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5916.
+- 2008-05-13 — Mr. Berman moved to suspend the rules and pass the bill, as amended.
+- 2008-05-15 — Considered as unfinished business. (consideration: CR H4047)
+- 2008-05-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR 5/13/2008 H3735-3743)
+- 2008-05-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR 5/13/2008 H3735-3743)